 All 10 Races Completed

 The tentative 2015 schedule is now posted.
-Note: you can now click on the image on each race page and a Google Maps link will open in a new window if you want to get directions to the race site.
+Note: you can now click on the image at the top right on each race page and a Google Maps link will open in a new window so you can get directions to the race site.

 1/8th Scale Electrics

 The Board unanimously voted to include 1/8th scale electrics in the UNW schedule.
 The electrics will run in much the same vein as the 1/6th scale gas boats in that if enough show up, we will run the heats.
 We will not be doing registrations, tracking points or have trophy plaques at this point.
 David Newton has agreed to be an advisor to the UNW Board regarding the class.

 The electrics will adhere to all general UNW racing rules in that the boats must have a safety inspection before competing (or if they have had a collision, radio issues or run up on the beach), driver's must have current NAMBA insurance.
 All UNW specifications regarding scale dimensions, paint and graphics, configuration of hulls (Canard designs are not allowed in UNW competition in any class), driver's changes and entry fees must be adhered to.
 All racing rules such as right of way, roostertail length to make a pass, penalties, infractions and sportsmanship shall remain in place.
 Boats must be on a plane at the 30 second to the start mark, and shall maintain forward momentum throughout the remainder of the heat.
 Boats that have stalled shall be considered DNF but may, when safe, move the boat out of the lanes of competition.

 Both NAMBA and RCU spec. boats may compete.